suvayu/multi-yr-asof-ex/README.md

 - `ddl.sql` creates the necessary tables from CSV files
 - `mwe.sql` has the query

-AFAIU, an `ASOF JOIN` picks the latest matching row based on the provided criteria (the `ON` clause).
+AFAIU, an `ASOF JOIN` picks the closest matching row based on the provided criteria (the `ON` clause).
 The clause has to be a sequence of equalities, followed by an inequality at the end.